vitaly-t/custom-string-formatter/README.md

 If a property is missing, it must be set to `undefined` before it can be referenced from a string, to avoid the error.

+You can override such behavior, by implementing `getDefaultValue` function inside `IFormattingConfig` to return a default value whenever the property cannot be resolved.
+This is not a safe approach when no error is thrown, as invalid property names can be easily missed.

 #### Filter-name safety

 When using an unknown filter, the parser will throw `Filter "filterName" not recognized`, to help with detection